-Mass tourism influx into poorly regulated areas (otherwise known as overtourism) has led to many undesirable impacts, including the unnecessary crowding of initially serene locations, the disruption of local holiday rentals by the influx of bigger hotel chains, and the most important of all – environmental degradation.
+Mass tourism influx into poorly regulated areas (otherwise known as overtourism) has led to many undesirable impacts.
+The unnecessary crowding of initially serene locations.
+The disruption of local holiday rentals by the influx of bigger hotel chains.
+And most importantly, environmental degradation.

-In the face of such environmental problems stemming from overtourism, ecotourism has been coined as a new form of tourism and is slowly gaining popularity in recent years as people grow to be more environmentally conscious.
+Meanwhile, ecotourism is slowly gaining popularity in recent years as people grow to be more environmentally conscious.

 So what is ecotourism?

-In these places, strict regulations regarding visitation numbers must be adhered to, to ensure an appropriate balance between protection and tourism activities.
+In these places, strict regulations regarding visitation numbers must be adhered to.
+This ensures an appropriate balance between protection and tourism activities.

 What are some places that can be considered ecotourism destinations?

 Here are some examples of ecotourism destinations you can consider on your next trip!